Skip to content

 • Node, pnpm, Python, uv, Ruff, Rust, and npm-managed CLIs.

-• Codex and validation tools such as just, shfmt, shellcheck, taplo, actionlint, typos, markdownlint-cli2, cspell, and gitleaks.
+• Codex, Claude Code, and validation tools such as just, shfmt, shellcheck, taplo, actionlint, typos, markdownlint-cli2, cspell, gitleaks, lychee, zizmor, and Linux-only bats-core.

-• Workstation CLIs such as rg, fd, bat, delta, lazygit, yazi, chezmoi, starship, atuin, direnv, zoxide, fzf, carapace, and hurl for repeatable HTTP/API request files.
+• Workstation CLIs such as rg, fd, bat, delta, lazygit, yazi, chezmoi, starship, atuin, direnv, zoxide, fzf, navi, carapace, hurl for repeatable HTTP/API request files, jless for JSON inspection, ouch for archive operations, vivid for themed LS_COLORS, tealdeer for the tldr command, and experiment-only Neovim.

 OS package managers

-Use apt on WSL and pacman on CachyOS for platform packages, system libraries, desktop integrations, and tools that are better owned by the OS.
+Use apt on WSL and droplet, and pacman on CachyOS, for platform packages, system libraries, desktop integrations, and tools that are better owned by the OS.

 Examples: